How to configure rules in the web form

 3. Click on the arrow next to the button and select Form designer.

-4. In the designing area, select the desired field to display its Properties.
+4. In the designing area, select the desired field to display its properties.

-5. In the Rules section of the Properties field, select for which form event a rule will be configured: Input, Output, Change, or Click.
+5. In the rules section of the properties field, select for which form event a rule will be configured: Input, Output, Change, or Click.

 Upon accessing the formula editor workspace, you will see the screen divided as follows: